How to get an Arizona Resale Certificate

 – Review the resale certificate to make sure it is completely filled out.
 A missing signature is a common mistake.

-– Indicate on the invoice that the gross proceeds of sales or gross income is tax-exempt.
+– Indicate on the invoice that the gross proceeds of sales or gross income are tax-exempt.

 – Verify the purchaser’s Arizona account ID or Arizona resale number is valid and active by logging into the Arizona Department of Revenue and entering the 8-digit TPT number of the buyer.

 – Sellers are also responsible for examining the certificate and evaluating whether the goods sold are reasonably consistent with the purchaser’s line of business.
-For example, if the buyer’s business is a car dealership but they are wanting to purchase office supplies tax-free, the seller may want to investigate further.
+For example, if the buyer’s business is a car dealership, but they want to purchase office supplies tax-free, the seller may want to investigate further.

 Delaware (no sales tax)